aloshdenny/empath/README.md

 6. The extension will be successfully added to your browser.
 7. Pin the extension to your browser toolbar.
 8. Click on the pinned extension to view your mood.
+9. Wait 20 seconds as the model loads.
+(This is a one time process)
-7. Type in a few complete sentences (ending in '.' or '?') in any website of your choice and watch as the popup reflects your mood.
+10. Type in a few complete sentences (ending in '.' or '?') in any website of your choice and watch as the popup displays your recent and common emotions.